RoboJackets/pcb-contest/RULES.md

 # PCB Design Competition Guide

 ## Objective
-The goal of the PCB Design Competition is to design a Buzzcard sized printed circuit board (PCB) using EAGLE to do anything you want!
+The goal of the PCB Design Competition is to design a Buzzcard sized printed circuit board (PCB) using [Autodesk EAGLE](https://www.autodesk.com/products/eagle/overview) to do anything you want!
 The competition has two categories, **beginner** and **advanced**.
 The beginner category is for 1st and 2nd years and those with limited electronics experience.
 The advanced category is for 3rd years and older and those with significant electronics experience.

 ## Logistics